VirtusLab/akka-serialization-helper/README.md

 // Inside the actor:
 def receive = {
   case Tick => // this won't get matched
-}// message will be unhandled
+} // message will be unhandled
 ```

-We can use [Circe-based](https://circe.github.io/circe/) Akka serializer.
+A [Circe-based](https://circe.github.io/circe/) Akka serializer can be used.
 It uses Circe codecs, derived using [Shapeless](https://circe.github.io/circe/codecs/auto-derivation.html),
 that are generated during compile time (so serializer won't crash during runtime as reflection-based serializers may do).
 For a comparison of Circe with other serializers, read [Appendix A](#appendix-a-comparison-of-available-akka-serializers).

-Note that it is **not** obligatory to use our serializer for the other features (serializability checker, persistence schema dump) to work.
+Note that it is **not** obligatory to use this serializer for the other features (serializability checker, persistence schema dump) to work.
 They work as well with e.g. when [Jackson serializer](https://doc.akka.io/docs/akka/current/serialization-jackson.html) is selected.

 #### Usage